aeeeeeep/ModelLink/examples/bloom/README.md

 Notes:

-- Bloom-7B1 model trained on oscar-1GB on a single machine with 8 NPUs
+- Bloom-7B1 model trained on oscar-1GB or enwiki-100k on a single machine with 8 NPUs

 Here's a hardware summary of pre-training Bloom-7B: